Anup-Bhattarai/Stock-Price-Prediction/README.md

 To use the app, follow these steps:

+1.Install the required dependencies by running `pip install -r requirements.txt`.

+2. Launch the app by executing `streamlit run stock_price_prediction.

-1. Select a NYSE ticker symbol from the dropdown menu.
+3. Select a NYSE ticker symbol from the dropdown menu.
 This will allow you to analyze the stock data for the selected company.

-2. Once you've selected a ticker symbol, the app will display the close price history for that stock.
+4. Once you've selected a ticker symbol, the app will display the close price history for that stock.

-3. Based on the historical data, the app will provide technical recommendations such as Buy, Sell, or Hold.
+5. Based on the historical data, the app will provide technical recommendations such as Buy, Sell, or Hold.

-4. The LSTM model will then be trained to predict future stock prices using the provided data.
+6. The LSTM model will then be trained to predict future stock prices using the provided data.

-5. Finally, you'll receive a recommendation based on the LSTM model's prediction for the next 30 days.
+7. Finally, you'll receive a recommendation based on the LSTM model's prediction for the next 30 days and stock recommendation.

 ## ℹ️ Important Information